QUOTES-Cricket-Reaction to the death of Australian great Shane Warne | Sports-Games

 "Two legends of our game have left us too soon.
 I'm lost for words, and this is extremely sad.
 My thoughts and prayers go out to the Marsh and Warne family.
 I just cannot believe it."
 FORMER SOUTH AFRICA ALL-ROUNDER JACQUES KALLIS

 "The global cricketing community is poorer today with the passing away of Australian great Shane Warne.
 The BCCI mourns the loss of the champion cricketer who enriched the game with his craft."
-ENGLAND CRICKET TEAM

-"One of the greatest of all-time.
-A legend.
-A genius.
-You changed cricket."
-FORMER PAKISTAN CAPTAIN SHAHID AFRIDI

-"The game of cricket has lost what I consider a university of leg-spin bowling today.
-I was inspired by his bowling from the start of my career and it was always a privilege to play against him."
-FORMER PAKISTAN CAPTAIN WASIM AKRAM
+ENGLAND CAPTAIN JOE ROOT

+"My experience of Shane was someone that also loved the game of cricket.
+He was always a joy to be around and gave so much energy to the sport.
+"As a kid growing up, he was a massive idol of mine.
+Someone you wanted to emulate the way he could win a game on his own, his skill level was incredible.
+To have had the opportunity to get to know him a little bit it was deeply saddening to hear the news."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)